tonai/Lightning-talks/JavaScript/01_Intro-and-types.md

 But above results are known "bug" and since they exist from a long time, we must deal with them...

 ### instanceof

+Use instanceof to determine whether an object is an instance of a given type. instanceof always returns false for primitive values.

 Result :
 ```javascript